 This original chili was a favorite of Peter Falk's character on Columbo, who ate it often at the restaurant on the TV show.
 But the show wasn't filmed at the actual location.
 The Barney’s Colombo viewers saw on their TV was a sound-stage replica.

 I found the secret to the flavor in Barney's chili comes from two chili powders that were popular in the West over 100 years ago, around the time Barney's first opened: Gebhardt and Mexene.
 Chili powders were new at that time, and there were very few on the market, so it's highly likely these ingredients were used in the recipe that made Barney's Beanery famous.
-Find those two chili powders, and you're well on your way to making Barney's Beanery classic chili at home.
+Find those two chili powders, and follow my Barney's Beanery classic chili copycat recipe below to properly duplicate this Hollywood classic at home.

 Menu Description: "Smoked ham, smoked turkey, two cheeses, battered and fried until golden with raspberry preserves and dusted with powdered sugar."